 - Brazil (Portuguese) ACT

 This mailing list serves as a forum for non-professionals to discuss ACT.
 It is not meant to deal with requests for specific professional advice, but it will deal broadly with common personal problems.
 There are no requirements to join other than interest in the subject.

-ACT for Professionals Mailing List This is the primary ACT mailing list, serving as a forum for clinicians and scientists to discuss current conceptual, scientific, and practice developments in ACT and RFT.
+This is the primary ACT mailing list, serving as a forum for clinicians and scientists to discuss current conceptual, scientific, and practice developments in ACT and RFT.
 It is restricted to professionals or graduate students in relevant fields.
 It is not meant to deal with requests for advice about personal problems.
-Paid ACBS membership (student or professional) is now required to join the ACT Listserv for professionals.
+Paid ACBS membership (student or professional) is required to join the ACT Listserv for professionals.
 Non-professionals are invited to join the "ACT for the Public" mailing list above.

 The ABA Clinical Special Interest Group is composed of those members of the Association for Behavior Analysis working in the application of behavior analysis in clinical domains.
 This list serves as a forum for members of the ABA Clinical SIG to discuss relevant conceptual, scientific, and practical issues.